Jeunard19/WordCountProject/README.md

 int getFrequency();
 ```
 - `getWord()`: Returns the word associated with the object that implements WordFrequency.
-- `getFrequency()`: Returns the frequency of the word. word associated with the object that implements WordFrequency.
+- `getFrequency()`: Returns the frequency of the word associated with the object that implements WordFrequency.

 ### WordFrequencyAnalyzer